developit/preact-cli-plugin-async/README.md

 ## Why do I want this?

-ormally, transpiling async/await produces a large amount of code and depends on a runtime like `regenerator-runtime`.
+Normally, transpiling async/await produces a large amount of code and depends on a runtime like `regenerator-runtime`.
 While that is optimal from a compatibility standpoint, it's not so great for bundle size.
 Using [fast-async], this plugin transforms your async functions into Promises just like you would write by hand!

 It transforms this: